Searching for Gita, the Little Pearl: Part 5

 "Nurse!
 Gita!"
 Anna cried.
 "Help me."
 She found the call bell and pressed it before Mrs. Hargrove could snatch it out of her hand.

 A slender young nurse entered the room.
 "What can I do for you, Mrs. Wronski?"
 She saw Mrs. Hargrove standing by the bed.
 "Who are you?
-Visiting hours aren't until 11:00.
+Visiting hours aren't until eleven o' clock.
 You must leave and come back then."

 "Well, you see, I am family, Miss..." she looked at the nurse's badge, "Paisley.
 I'm Anna's sister.
 I came a long way on the train from Medford, Oregon.
 Arrived at three a.m.
-I have to return this evening.
+I have to catch the return train around eleven fifteen.
 My time is limited, you see.
 Surely you'll make an exception for family."

-There was something suspect about Mrs. Hargrove's demeanor to Nurse Paisley.
-She and Anna met eyes and Anna shook her head no. "Mrs. Wronski, is this your sister?"
+There was something suspect about Mrs. Hargrove's story and demeanor to Nurse Paisley.
+She and Anna met eyes and Anna shook her head no. "Mrs. Wronski, is this your sister?" said the nurse.

 Anna glanced at Mrs. Hargrove who glared at her with a dare.
 Suddenly she was overcome with fatigue, anxiety, thirst, and chills.
 She shook her head no to the nurse, then asked for water.